PowerPanel/PowerDNS-DNSSec/README.md

 ## NOTE
 This script has been tested on:
-- version 3.x (Expiremental Rest API in PowerDNS)
+- version 3.x (Rest API PowerDNS: Experimental)
-- Version 4.0 (Rest API ready for production)
+- Version 4.0 (Rest API PowerDNS: Ready for production)

 #### DO NOT USE THIS ON VERSION 4.1 (or higher).
 From version 4.1 our PowerPanel PowerDNS Plugins has native support.